 Welcome!

-For this, our 21st event, we will bring together a diverse group of 45 talented artists, transforming the town into an open-air gallery filled with captivating works of art.
+This will be our 21 st Trail, bringing together a diverse group of 44 artists, transforming the town into an open-air gallery filled with inspiring works of art.

-Spanning 40 venues, kindly donated by independent retailers, as well as taking you to intimate studio spaces and vibrant outdoor installations, the trail offers an inspiring journey through contemporary and traditional art forms.
+The Trail spans 36 venues, starting at the Museum and through the High Street supported by independent retailers.
+As well as taking you to Open Studios, the trail offers a captivating journey through contemporary and traditional art forms.

 For a list of events scheduled over the 9 day event, check out our What’s On page.